huggingface/diffusers/docs/source/en/training/lora.md

 pipe.save_pretrained("my-pipeline-with-fused-lora", safe_serialization=True)
 ```

-Now, you can load the pipeline and directly perform inference without having to load the loRA parameters again:
+Now, you can load the pipeline and directly perform inference without having to load the LoRA parameters again:

 ```python
 from diffusers import DiffusionPipeline